 In general, the favorable changes occur more commonly in younger patients, while the unfavorable changes are more common in patients older than 60.
 How well treatment works still varies widely in each of these groups.
 Treatment is successful in the long term for 50% to 60% of patients younger than 60 with AML that is classified as favorable and for less than 10% of patients younger than 60 with AML that is classified as unfavorable.
 Prognosis in patients older than 60 years of age is significantly worse.
 How well treatment works also depends on other factors, including the patient’s age and the number of white blood cells.
 It is not possible to predict exactly the likelihood of successful treatment for a person with AML.

 Mutations in genes that are too small to be seen with a microscope and cannot be found with cytogenetic tests have been found using tests called molecular assays.
 For example, patients with changes in the NPM1 or CEBPalpha genes have a better long-term outcome, while chemotherapy (see the Treatment Options section) does not work as well for patients with changes in the FLT3 gene.
 Therefore, testing for these changes at diagnosis helps determine a patient’s treatment options.

 Recurrent or relapsed AML is cancer that has come back after treatment.
 If there is a recurrence, the cancer may need to be subtyped again using the system above.

-Information about the cancer’s subtype will help the doctor recommend a treatment plan.
+Information about the subtype will help the doctor recommend a treatment plan for you.
 The next section helps explain the treatment options for this type of cancer.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.